Privacy Policy

 • Where processing is necessary in order to protect the vital interest of the data subject or of another natural person;

-• Where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vetted in the controller;
+• Where processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority.

-The rational of using your personal data are amongst others for the following reasons:
+The rationale of using your personal data as a customer or potential customer are, amongst others, for the following reasons:

-• to make suggestions and recommendations to you about goods or services that may be of interest to you;
+• to make suggestions and recommendations to you about products or services that may be of interest to you;

-• to use data analytics to improve our website, products/services, marketing, customer relationships and experiences;
+• to use data analytics to improve our website, products and services, marketing, customer relationships and experiences;

 • to administer and protect our business and this website; (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data);